opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

 In this first tutorial, we will demonstrate how to load data, run a simple aggregation query, and get our first differentially private results.
-You can run this tutorial (as well as the next ones) as you go: simply follow the :ref:`installation instructions`, and use the copy/paste button of each code block to reproduce it.
+You can run this tutorial (as well as the next ones) as you go: simply follow the :ref:`installation instructions <Installation instructions>`, and use the copy/paste button of each code block to reproduce it.

 Throughout these tutorials, we'll imagine we are the data protection officer for